 There are many career pathways for graduates with a PharmD degree.
 You will find pharmacy graduates working in clinical settings (hospitals, clinics, rehabilitation centers, health systems, long-term care centers), retail settings (community pharmacies), research, academia, regulatory agencies, associations, consulting in the pharmaceutical or insurance industries, pharmaceutical sales, and working for the federal government (armed forces, Federal Drug Administration, National Institutes of Health).

 The demand for trained pharmacy professionals has increased in recent years due to the rapid growth of the healthcare and pharmaceutical industries, especially for our growing elderly population.
 The number of pharmacists in healthcare services is also increasing as pharmacists become more actively involved in drug therapy decision-making for patients of all ages.

-The PharmD program requires at least 62 semester credit hours of study at an accredited college or university, or an equivalent institution, as determined by the School of Pharmacy and Pharmaceutical Sciences, for admission.
-All course prerequisites must be completed by the time of matriculation, and each course must have a grade of C or better prior to enrollment.
-An overall GPA of 2.75 and a science GPA of 2.75 are minimum for entry.
+The PharmD program requires at minimum 62 semester credit hours of study at an accredited college or university, or an equivalent institution, as determined by the School of Pharmacy and Pharmaceutical Sciences, for admission.
+All course prerequisites must be completed by the time of matriculation, and each course must have a grade of C- or better prior to enrollment.
+An overall GPA of 2.75 and a science GPA of 2.75 are recommended minimum for entry.

 |Pharmacy (PharmD)||June 1|